sim6/isardvdi-docs/docs/admin/faq.md

 sudo docker exec -it isard-hypervisor virsh capabilities |grep "feature name"
 ```

+If the hypervisor still doesn't connect check that you have disabled selinux/apparmor:
+- selinux (RH/CentOS/Fedora): setenforce 0.
+Edit /etc/selinux/config and set disabled there for next reboots
+- apparmor (Debian/Ubuntu): sudo ln -s /etc/apparmor.d/usr.sbin.libvirtd /etc/apparmor.d/disable/usr.sbin.libvirtd.
+And reboot

+If you see in the hypervisor details that the error is ssh key related then docker-compose down, rm -rf /opt/isard/sshkeys and docker-compose up -d again.

 # Viewers

 ## Tries to connect to localhost or incorrect IP/hostname